Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 Factor 2: MDG Quality

 What it means: The MDG profiles in use are correctly configured, consistently applied, and produce repository content that EA GraphLink can index and query reliably.
 Element types match MDG standard types, tagged values are populated consistently, and relationship types are correct.
+(For why this is the real unlock, see MDG Technology as your AI quality gate.)

 How to assess it:

-- Are relationship types consistently used (Serving vs Association vs Composition)?
+- Are relationship types used consistently (Serving vs. Association vs. Composition)?

 - Have you ever run an MDG validation report and resolved the findings?